EarthObservationSimulator/orbitpy/docs/orbitpy.util_module.rst

 ^^^^^^^^^^^^^^

-This is an enumeration class listing the allowed date types. ``GREGORIAN_UTC`` refers to the date taken from the Gregorian calender and the time scale as the the Universal Coordinate Time (UTC).
+This is an enumeration class listing the allowed date types. ``GREGORIAN_UTC`` refers to the date taken from the Gregorian calender and the time scale as the Universal Coordinate Time (UTC).
 ``JULIAN_DATE_UT1`` refers to the number of days elapsed on the Julian calender (with the fractional part included) and the time scale as Universal TIme (UT1).